janakanuwan/web-page-design/webpack-example-1/STEPS.md

 npm run build
 ```

 	- NOTE: webpack will generate `dist/main.js` as the output, open it in a text editor and see how it looks
 	- See: WARNING in configuration.
 The 'mode' option has not been set
 	- Let's set the development mode
-     - change `"scripts": {"build": "webpack"}` to `"scripts": {"build": "webpack --mode development"}`
+		- Change `"scripts": {"build": "webpack"}` to `"scripts": {"build": "webpack --mode development"}`

 9. Run npm script "build" and see the `dist/main.js` in text editor (What are the observations?)